Geometric quantification for nonlinear deformation in knitted fabrics: Results

 Across all four representative knitted patterns (jersey, garter, rib, seed), we observe pronounced anisotropy that is naturally captured as directional bias.
 Under uniaxial loading, the manifold-based fields reveal that deformation is not uniformly accommodated by stretch (shown as area and volume changes) alone: instead, it partitions into a combination of (i)~stitch reorientation characterized by torsion $\tau$, (ii)~localized curve bending and straightening quantified by curve curvature $\kappa$, and (iii)~surface bending jointly quantified by surface curvatures (Gaussian curvature $K$ and mean curvature $H$).
 The relative dominance of these mechanisms depends on knitted structure topology and loading direction.

-In general, when fabrics are subjected to tension along the weft direction, we see stripe-like spatial gradients appearing regularly in all geometric descriptors, showing simultaneous responses from stitch reorientation, localized curve bending, and surface bending (Fig.~\ref{fig2}(b)--(f): [I]).
-By contrast, when fabrics are subjected instead to tension along the warp direction, the overall changes are more complicated.
+In general, when fabrics are subjected to course‐wise tension, we see stripe-like spatial gradients appearing regularly in all geometric descriptors, showing simultaneous responses from stitch reorientation, localized curve bending, and surface bending (Fig.~\ref{fig2}(b)--(f): [I]).
+By contrast, when fabrics are subjected to wale-wise tension, the overall changes are more complicated.
 As illustrated in Fig.~\ref{fig2}(b)--(f): [II], there lacks a shared general trend across all descriptors, showing the interplay of multiple mechanisms.
 Curve torsion seems to have the most varied spatial distribution, indicating that stitch reorientation dominates the overall mechanical response.

-Importantly, these anisotropic signatures emerge directly from geometric observables defined on the manifold, providing a pattern-agnostic way (results on garter, rib, and seed in SI section S4 and Fig.~S9--S11) to compare knit architectures using a common descriptor set.
+Importantly, these anisotropic signatures emerge directly from geometric observables defined on the manifold, providing a pattern-agnostic way (results on garter, rib, and seed in SI section S4 and Fig.~S10--S12) to compare knit architectures using a common descriptor set.